United States Army

 The US Army in Europe through the latter part of the Cold war was the focus of the entire army structure.
 Led by 7th Army HQ, two full Corps (V & VII) were largely stationed in Germany with a third Corps (III Corps) based in the US but having pre-positioned equipment holdings in POMCUS (Prepositioning Of Materiel Configured in Unit Sets) sites.
 Although problematic due to maintenance, cost, security and standardization, this system was exercised rigorously in the annual REFORGER (REturn of FORces to GERmany) Exercises.
 By 1989 the POMCUS system was set up to rapidly deploy six divisions, support elements and logistics to Germany, within 10 days, to reinforce the four divisions permanently stationed there.
 Historically this system came to a sudden end following the Gulf War, when VII Corps and over half of the forces in Germany were repatriated and rapidly deactivated.

 In the Northern Fury world the US Army has experienced some difficulty obtaining consistent and clear government direction since the fall of the Berlin wall.
-The massive effort in the Gulf War was supposed to be the closing act to the Germany based VII Corps which, due to budgetary pressure to reduce spending, was due to deactivate in the early ‘90s.
+The massive effort in the Gulf War was supposed to be the closing act to the Germany based VII Corps which, due to budgetary pressure, was due to deactivate in the early ‘90s.
 The increased tension from a resurgent Soviet Union has interrupted that plan mid stride – inconvenient for both military and budgetary planners.
 The end result is that some repatriation has occurred but some plans were canceled and others modified.
 The main points of impact are:

 7th US Army HQ remains in Europe (double hatted as CENTAG HQ)